 - Given your constraints (time, money, expertise), is your plan manageable?

 It is generally not expected that you will have a fully fleshed-out research strategy right from the proposal stage; you will be needing to provide a high-level view of your research methodology and some of the key design decisions.
+For top-notch results it’s worth considering using a business proposal maker.
 Below are some of the important questions which you must cover:

 - Will you take a qualitative or quantitative approach?